Is a Meeting Required?

 It is crucial to be objective about meeting needs because of their cost.
 It does not seem like much on the surface, but it can be immense.

-If we take the example of a one-hour meeting between three people, the meeting costs three direct person-hours.
-When we factor in the indirect cost of context switching, this meeting costs a half-day of work in total.
+For instance, a one-hour meeting involving three people, the meeting would cost three direct person-hours.
+When the indirect cost of context switching is taken into account, this meeting costs a half-day of work in total.

-Now, suppose a typically large meeting including 10 participants.
+Now, suppose a typically large meeting includes 10 participants.
 Ten person-hour have now been spent in the meeting.
-It totals to more than an entire workday.
+It totals more than an entire workday.